 Consider a square nonsingular submatrix $ $ of the matrix

 where $\v$ is a subvector of $ $ and $\V$ is a submatrix of $ $.
 Note that $\V$ is totally unimodular by Lemma~\ref{lem:total-unimodularity-preserved}.

 We now prove $\V$ contains at most $2 \nrow$ rows.
 Note $A$ contains at most $\nrow$ rows by definition and the submatrix of $\V$ corresponding to $A^{\T}$ contains at most $\nrow$ columns.
-Consequently, the submatrix of $\V$ corresponding to $A^{\T}$ contains at most $\nrow$ rows otherwise it would be row rank-defficient rendering $ $ row rank-deficient and contridicting our assumption that $ $ is nonsingular.
+Consequently, the submatrix of $\V$ corresponding to $A^{\T}$ contains at most $\nrow$ rows; otherwise, it would be row rank-deficient rendering $ $ row rank-deficient and contradicting our assumption that $ $ is nonsingular.

-By \Cref{lem:spectral-norm-inverse} with $\M = R = O(H \nrow^{1.5})$, $\LFrows = 2 \nrow$ and using that $\| v \|_2 \le \frac{1}{R} (\| c \|_2 + \| b \|_2) \le 2 \ME \nrow^{0.5} / R$ we get
+By \Cref{lem:spectral-norm-inverse} with $\M = R = O(H \nrow^{1.5})$, $\LFrows = 2 \nrow$ and using that $\| \v \|_2 \le \frac{1}{R} (\| c \|_2 + \| b \|_2) \le 2 \ME \nrow^{0.5} / R$ we get

 This implies by \Cref{lem:hoff-basic-result} that